-The color of the screen will turn black and white.
+The Xiaomi phone will shift to Dark Mode.
 Other than that, you would be able to allow only a certain number of apps while the power saving mode is active.

-In order to improve the productivity of users, Xaiomi has overhauled the file manager app by introducing thumbnails of files based on the file type.
+In order to improve the productivity of users, Xiaomi has overhauled the file manager app by introducing thumbnails of files based on the file type.